Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Signal Model

-where $\lambda$ denotes the wavelength.
-Denote $\tau_{n,k,q}$ as the propagation delay between the $n$th transmitter and the $k$th receiver, as reflected by the $q$th target.
+Denote $\tau_{n,k}$ as the propagation delay between the $n$th transmitter and the $k$th receiver, as reflected by the target.
 Then, we have

-where $\tau_{n,q}$ and $\tau_{q,k}$ represent the propagation delays from the $n$th transmitter to the $q$th target, and from the target to the $k$th receiver, respectively, and $c$ denotes the speed of light.
-In this paper, we consider the single-target scenario, and thus the subscript $q$ can be omitted.
+where $\tau_{n}$ and $\tau_{k}$ represent the propagation delays from the $n$th transmitter to the $q$th target, and from the target to the $k$th receiver, respectively, and $c$ denotes the speed of light.
+The Doppler frequency induced by the relative radial velocity of the target with respect to transmitter $n$ and receiver $k$ is